-The reason of changing the unemployment rate by adjusting μ is that the unemployment rate in this model is endogenous and thus we cannot impose it to some value directly.
+This section provides the comparative statics with the model calibrated to the Japanese economy in 1990 in the previous section.
+I evaluate a steady state at the each year unemployment rate and calculate the slope of the wage profile in the steady state.
+Since the unemployment rate in this model is endogenous, it is impossible to impose it to some value directly.
+Thus, the value of μ is adjusted in order to the exact value of the unemployment.
 It is reasonable to adjust μ for unemployment rate because it reflects how difficult finding a job is.
-In addition, assuming that the increase in μ is the main reason for that in the unemployment rate fits the situation of the Japanese economy in the 1990s, as discussed later.
 Of course, it is not trivial how μ affects the slope of the macro wage profile, that is, the change in μ does not determine directly how the slope changes.